UniOfLeicester/git-novice/_episodes/04-changes.md

 Git will launch `nano` (or whatever other editor we configured as `core.editor`) so that we can write a longer message.

-[Good commit messages][commit-messages] start with a brief (<50 characters) summary of changes made in the commit.
+[Good commit messages][commit-messages] start with a brief (<50 characters) statement about the changes made in the commit.
+Generally, the message should complete the sentence "If applied, this commit will" <commit message here>.
 If you want to go into more detail, add a blank line between the summary line and your additional notes.
+Use this additional space to explain why you made changes and/or what their impact will be.

 If we run `git status` now:

 ~~~
 $ git status
 ~~~
-{: .bash}
+{: .language-bash}

 ~~~
-On branch master
+On branch main
 nothing to commit, working directory clean
 ~~~
 {: .output}